Skip to main content

 #

-• Set a calendar reminder for the next scheduled rebalance.
+• Set a calendar reminder for next scheduled rebalance

-• Monitor allocations quarterly or semi-annually to catch large drifts early.
+• Monitor allocations quarterly to catch large drifts early

 Rebalancing in Different Account Types